 Now, if you’re reading this, you’re probably considering making a journey to India.
 As such, we’d like to tell you a bit about our Fall Tour.
 (Please also scroll down to check out photos of each place that we’ll be visiting).

-We will meet up at Delhi International Airport early in the morning on September 3rd, and travel north to Rishikesh and beyond.
+We will meet up at Delhi International Airport early in the morning of February 15th, and travel north to Rishikesh and beyond.
 Usually, Rishikesh is as far north as a yogi might travel in their exploration of the Himalayas and the Ganges, but for us this Rishikesh will just be a starting point!

 We opt not to stay in the town of Rishikesh itself, as it’s become quite congested and hectic.
 Instead, we’ve found a beautiful resort beyond the city, completely isolated on the bank of the Ganges.
 It is here that we will acclimate ourselves and spend our days: doing yoga, white water rafting, learning philosophy, engaging in kirtan, and exploring nature.
 After a few days, we will journey much deeper into the mountains to the sacred town of Badrinath.
 There we will get breathtakingly beautiful views of the snow-capped Himalayas, the most majestic mountains on earth; an experience so inspirational that words don’t do it justice.

 In Badrinath, we will spend several days and: visit the main temple for a special viewing of their early morning worship, soak in the ancient hot springs located adjacent to the temple, hike up to a 400ft waterfall that serves as a source of the Ganges river, and hopefully even take a quick helicopter jaunt (weather permitting), to spend a day trekking around the Valley of the Flowers.
 After all this, we will descend from the mountains, return to our resort near Rishikesh, spend a night or two, and travel to our final destination, Vrindavan.